GFialho/where-is-my-nft-backend/README.md

 - nickname: name to show on user's collection page
 - description: description to show on user's collection page

 2. `updateAccount` - endpoint to create or update users preferences shown above.
+This endpoint verifies the web3 message signature to make sure that the one that is calling is the owner of the account.

 ## Documentation